nus-cs2113-AY1920S2/tp/docs/team/dejunnn.md

 and contributed to many more forum posts, either asking for help, clarifying certain doubts or trying to help other students.
 * Helped to report 15 bugs during [Practical Exam Dry Run](https://github.com/dejunnn/ped)
 * Provided useful feedback to groups and classmates during DG/UG review, as well as during code reviews.
-* Assisted classmates from group AY1920S2-CS2113-T15-4, helping them figure out certain bugs, as well as teaching them how to implement certain functions.
+* Assisted classmates from group AY1920S2-CS2113-T15-4, helping them figure out certain bugs and helping implement certain functions.
     * Helped member #1 with implementing Storage and Logging features, and fix certain bugs with their application.
     * Helped member #2 with running JUnit tests, how to check coverage and fix certain bugs with their application.
-    * Helped member #3 with text-ui-testing and with certain bugs with their application, as well as other questions and clarifications.
+    * Helped member #3 with text-ui-testing and with certain bugs with their application, questions and clarifications.

 ## Contributions to the User Guide

+Below are short snippets of my contributions to the User Guide.
+I am unable to include more due to page constraints.

 ---